SquadcastHub/squadcasthub.github.io/pages/mydoc/service_dependency_based_deduplication.md

 This means that the `Payment Portal` Service is dependent on `Backend Prometheus Service` and `Translations`.

-## Enabling Service Dependency Based De-duplication
+## Enabling Service Dependency Based Deduplication

-Once you have defined the Service Dependencies, you can set a Service Dependency Based De-duplication rule which would de-duplicate all incoming alerts for the chosen Service against the latest open incident of its Service Dependencies.
+Once you have defined the Service Dependencies, you can set a Service Dependency Based Deduplication rule which would deduplicate all incoming alerts for the chosen Service against the latest open incident of its Service Dependencies.

 To do so:

-**(1)** For the Service that has its dependencies defined, click on **More** and select **De-duplication Rules**
+**(1)** For the Service that has its dependencies defined, click on **More** and select **Deduplication Rules**

 ![](images/service-dependancy-based-deduplication_3.png)

-**(2)** For the De-duplication Rule that you want checked and applied for Service Dependency Based De-duplication, simply enable the checkbox **If this service and a service it depends on both have an incident, alert only once**.
+**(2)** For the Deduplication Rule that you want checked and applied for Service Dependency Based Deduplication, simply enable the checkbox **If this service and a service it depends on both have an incident, alert only once**.

-**Note:** This checkbox for every De-duplication Rule is disabled by default.
+**Note:** This checkbox for every Deduplication Rule is disabled by default.

 ![](images/service-dependancy-based-deduplication_4.png)

 {{site.data.alerts.yellow-note-i}}
 <b>Note:</b>
-<br/><br/><p><b>1.</b> The Service Dependency Based De-duplication will de-duplicate any incoming alert against either a <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">Triggered</code> or <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">Acknowledged</code> incident only.
+<br/><br/><p><b>1.</b> The Service Dependency Based Deduplication will deduplicate any incoming alert against either a <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">Triggered</code> or <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">Acknowledged</code> incident only.
 <br/><br/>
-<b>2.</b> Service Dependency based De-duplication is rule-specific and can be enabled for any number of De-duplication Rules that are defined for a Service.</p>
+<b>2.</b> Service Dependency based Deduplication is rule-specific and can be enabled for any number of Deduplication Rules that are defined for a Service.</p>
 {{site.data.alerts.end}}

-## Enabling Service Dependency Based De-duplication for a Specific Service Dependency
+## Enabling Service Dependency Based Deduplication for a Specific Service Dependency

-In cases where you would like Squadcast to consider just one of the many dependencies for a Service for Service Dependency Based De-duplication, you can follow the method below.
+In cases where you would like Squadcast to consider just one of the many dependencies for a Service for Service Dependency Based Deduplication, you can follow the method below.

 Along with enabling the Service Dependency checkbox as shown above, you will need to add the below condition to the rule: